 The primary expenses of the System include the payment of pension benefits to retirees and beneficiaries, administrative expenses, and refunds of Members' contributions to operate the System.
-Total expenses for fiscal year 2020 were \$35,450,524, a decrease of \$600,875 from fiscal year 2019.
-This decrease is mainly due to less refunds associated with service retirements in fiscal year 2020 when compared to fiscal year 2019.
+Total expenses for fiscal year 2021 were \$34,510,484, a decrease of \$940,040 from fiscal year 2020.
+This decrease is mainly due to a trend of fewer retirees.